-Bachata was originally created in the countryside of the Dominican Republic during the 1960s and its first ever song was recorded by José Manuel Calderón.
+Bachata was originally created in the countryside of the Dominican Republic during the 1960s and its first-ever song was recorded by José Manuel Calderón.
 It basically mixes the Latin American style of bolero with African elements to create a more slow and sensual sound.
 Following the first decades of its creation, bachata was heavily disregarded by the Dominican elite, which associated the music with crime, vulgarity, and rural underdevelopment.
 It was actually them who first used the term, bachata, to refer to an informal rustic party.

 Bachata was also considered too crude and musically rustic for television and radio to broadcast, so songs never received any airplay or were only allowed to be sold in record stores.
 Despite its “social censorship,” it remained widely popular in the Dominican Republic but unknown in the rest of Latin America until about the 21st century.
 Bachata’s international recognition came with a revolution and modernization of its sounds with a more pop vibe, and even nowadays, there are several mixes with genres, such as hip hop and R&B.

 Bachata is a very romantic and often sensual genre, which usually tells a love story.
-Because it’s a couples dance, it’s more intimate and slower than salsa and the chemistry between the two people becomes more important than the steps because they will be much closer; almost hugging each other most of the time.
+Because it’s a couple dance, it’s more intimate and slower than salsa and the chemistry between the two people becomes more important than the steps because they will be much closer; almost hugging each other most of the time.

 The original and basic bachata moves are easy to grasp and because it’s not entirely structured, you can go wherever you want (back and forth, around in a circle, etc.) as long as you raise your hip on the fourth beat (1, 2, 3, tab/hip, watch a how-to video here).
 Imagine you move within a small square like this: side, side, forward and tap, and then side, side, back and tap again (just like boleros).
 The man should place his right hand on the woman’s shoulder blade whilst holding the woman’s hand as in ballroom dancing and their knees should be slightly bent so the performer can sway their hips easier.
 In bachata, the upper body moves much less than the lower part up to the hips; remember that the closer you are to your partner, the better.